Residence Permit for Hong Kong, Macao, and Taiwan Residents

 The Residence Permit for Hong Kong, Macao, and Taiwan Residents is an identity document in the People's Republic of China.
-It is issued to de jure Chinese nationals who do not have household registration in mainland China and are permanent residents of Hong Kong, Macau, or Taiwanese nationals, have lived in mainland China for over half a year, and either have a stable job, a stable domicile or attend school continuously in mainland China.
+It is issued to Chinese citizens with permanent residency in Hong Kong, Macau, and Taiwan.
+Legally, Chinese citizens with permanent residency in the three regions can reside indefinitely in mainland China for any purpose without restriction.
+They can apply for this card for their living convenience in mainland China, as long as they have lived in the mainland for more than six months and meet one of the following conditions: legal and stable employment, legal and stable residence, or continuous study.

 Applications for this card first opened on 1 September 2018.

 Background

 Until the introduction of the residence permit, residents of these places could only use their mainland travel permits as identity document in mainland China.
 Since the mainland travel permits have a different format from the resident identity card for mainland Chinese residents, this caused trouble in situations where only the resident identity card can be used.
 The residence permit is designed to be similar to the resident identity card to let its holders enjoy the same basic public services and convenience as mainland Chinese residents.